 IN-SERVICE TRAINING

 The facility shall provide a space for the training sessions.
-This Contractor shall provide everything else, including copies of instructional materials, trainer(s), etc.

 Provide videotaped training: one for maintenance session and one for each plant’s staff training session.
-Submit to USPS’s Project Manager.
+Submit to USPS Project Manager.

-Maintenance Personnel: The Contractor shall provide on-site training for the Owner's maintenance personnel in the procedures involved in operating, troubleshooting, servicing, and preventative maintenance of the system.
-Over a 14 day period, the Contractor shall schedule, with facility maintenance personnel, two complete sessions to accommodate personnel’s schedules.
+Maintenance Personnel: Provide on-site training for the USPS maintenance personnel in the procedures involved in operating, troubleshooting, servicing, and preventative maintenance of the system.
+Over a 14 day period, schedule, with facility maintenance personnel, two complete sessions to accommodate personnel’s schedules.
 The two sessions are intended to accommodate facility staff being trained prior to system being actively used in the facility.

-In addition to the Training Materials provided, the Contractor shall furnish Operators Manuals and User’s Guides at the time of this training via electronic or online media.
+In addition to the Training Materials provided, furnish Operators Manuals and User’s Guides at the time of this training via electronic or online media.

-Schedule training with Owner (through the Owner or the Owner’s Designated Representative) with at least seven days advance notice.
+Schedule training with USPS (through the USPS Project Manager) with at least seven days advance notice.

-Facility Staff: This Contractor shall provide and implement a complete and comprehensive, on-site, facility staff training program.
+Facility Staff: Provide and implement a complete and comprehensive, on-site, facility staff training program.
 This mandatory training program shall provide facility staff a complete understanding of how to utilize and properly operate the system functions.
 The intent is to provide two sessions, one session would be provided upon production activation of the phone and paging system.
 The second session, timing as requested by the facility, shall be provided within six months of the first session.
 Additional training is outside the scope of this bid and would be procured separately.

-The training program shall be implemented by a staff member/trainer employed by this Contractor.
+The training program shall be implemented by a staff member/trainer employed by the Contractor.
 The trainer must be qualified to provide training on their product.

-All staff development training is to be coordinated through the Owner’s Designated Representative with at least seven days advance notice.
+All staff development training is to be coordinated through the USPS Project Manager with at least seven days advance notice.
 The trainer shall provide the facility’s staff a document listing all of the staff members who attended, received, and completed the training program.

 AS-BUILT/RECORD DRAWINGS